itk-dev/infostander_frontend_java/README.md

 infostander_frontend_java
 =========================

-Java version of the frontend
+Java version of frontend for Infostander.